willwill96/Oauth2-Nextjs-Examples/README.md

 In these examples I will be using a locally running [keycloak](https://www.keycloak.org/) instance, but these approaches should work for most Oauth2 providers.

+> Note: I did my best to ensure security standards are followed in each of these examples, but I do NOT make any guarantees.
+Do your own due diligence before deploying anything to production.

 # Folder Structure

 - `keycloak/` - All information relevant to the keycloak docker image used in each of the examples.
 Things of note: